Course #: VIS-02449

 Just as Rome wasn't built in a day, connections will need to be made through studies of landscape representation in the arts, movies and, not surprisingly, video games.

-Through the conception and construction of a virtual "Garden of Eden" you will acquire the techniques required to develop your ideas from the early stages of preparatory work to the deployment phase, bearing in mind that technical skills matter less than the search for smart and imaginative solutions.
+Through the investigation, conception and construction of virtual “altered states" you will acquire the techniques required to develop your ideas from the early stages of preparatory work to the deployment phase, bearing in mind that technical skills matter less than the search for smart and imaginative solutions.
 Game fabrication should be envisaged as a mental layout where elements have to be structured and organized in a way that they are not perceived as being intrusive, unless, of course, you want them to be.

 Some of the topics that will be covered include: "mastering planning and research", "Strategies of representations", "the finding of a graphic style", "creating meshes and textures for game engines", "building nature in Unity", "realistic vs. non realistic approaches", "sound design", "navigation and interaction", "document.write("Hello World!")", "targeting different platforms", "having fun" - while it's not exactly technical, it's a fundamental notion that should not be lost, especially when speaking of games.

-Most sessions will be divided in two parts, the first half focused on theory and methods, including lectures and guests speakers.
-The second half will focus more on the technical, where will be put into practice what has been investigated.
+The classes will be divided in two parts, alternating weekly, where one class will be focused on theory, methods, and criticism, and the other will focus more on the technical, where will be put into practice what has been investigated.
+Both sessions will include lecturers and other guests.